 An employee's performance is assessed each year and changes in salary are determined accordingly.
-In a year in which an employee does not substantially achieve his or her performance plan goals, the company may not increase the employee's salary, or may increase the employee's salary by less than the salary increase grid.
+In a year in which an employee does not meet management's expectations for performance in the role, the company may not increase the employee's salary, or may increase the employee's salary by less than the salary increase grid.